 You will have the chance to chat to others who are experiencing similar situations.
 Groups are hosted by two trained family support specialists, so you can also speak to a professional about any parenting problems or issues about your relationship with your ex-partner following your split.
-Parenting Apart groups are currently offered by our Glasgow and South Lanarkshire family mediation services.
+Parenting Apart groups are currently offered by our Central Scotland (Stirling) and South Lanarkshire family mediation services.

 Children and young people’s counselling

-Some local services provide a counselling service for children and young people to give them time to explore their thoughts and feelings about changes they may be going through.
+Some member services provide a counselling service for children and young people to give them time to explore their thoughts and feelings about changes they may be going through.